adel-qod/simple-shell/README.txt

 *SIMPLE SHELL READ ME FILE*

-This is a learning project; the whole purpose of this shell is educational; by leaving it like this I hope anyone who is trying to learn
+This is a learning project; the whole purpose of this shell is educational; by leaving it like this I hope anyone who is trying to learn how to build their own shell or learn about some simple concepts in it (like signals or parent/child proceses) will benifit from it.

 Almost all of the code and the documentation is gonna be under BSD-2.